meta-fun/awesome-software-supply-chain-security/README.md

 ## Artifact Metadata
 - [in-toto](https://github.com/in-toto/in-toto) - An open metadata standard that you can implement in your software's supply chain toolchain.
 - [Grafeas](https://github.com/grafeas/grafeas) - An open-source artifact metadata API that provides a uniform way to audit and govern your software supply chain.
+- [tkn-intoto-formatter](https://github.com/OpenSecureSupplyChain/tkn-intoto-formatter) - A common library to convert any tekton resource to intoto attestation format.

 ## Identity Management
 - [Spiffe/Spire](https://spiffe.io/) A universal identity control plane for distributed systems.